DaoCloud/DaoCloud-docs/docs/en/docs/install/index.md

 !!! tip

-    Click the blue text in the diagram, you can go to the corresponding page for details.
+    Click the blue text in the diagram, you can go to the proper page for details.

 ## Install DCE 5.0 Enterprise